NEW FOR 2015:

 Trims include LX, Sport, EX-L, and Touring with the 2.4-litre four-cylinder engine.
 V6 models are available as EX-L V6 and Touring V6.

-The LX adds new interior fabric for 2014.
+The base LX model has all the basics covered.
 It also comes standard with 17-inch aluminum alloy wheels, Econ mode button, security system, chrome grille, body coloured door handles and door mirrors, power heated folding mirrors, active noise cancellation, air conditioning with air filtration, power locks, power windows with auto-up/down driver’s window, remote entry system with power trunk release and power window control, cruise control with steering wheel mounted controls, reverse camera, Bluetooth phone connectivity, exterior temperature indicator, auto on/off headlights, smart maintenance minder, tilt/telescopic steering column, 8-way power driver seat, 4-way manual front passenger seat, heated front seats, 6-speaker AM/FM/CD/MP3/WMA audio with 8-inch LCD display, text message and email capability, steering wheel mounted audio controls, USB and auxiliary input, and anti-theft feature for audio.

 The EX-L adds (to LX) continuously variable transmission, lane watch blind spot monitor, forward collision warning system, lane departure warning system, chrome door handles, body coloured door mirrors with turn signal indicator, moonroof, LED taillights, dual-zone automatic climate control, power windows with auto-up/down driver’s and passenger window, proximity key with push-button start, multi-angle rear camera, auto-dimming rear view mirror, rear air vents, driver seat position memory, 4-way power passenger seat, leather-trimmed seating, heated rear seats, HondaLink with touchscreen, Aha radio, and satellite radio.